WHAT IS IDIOPATHIC INTRACRANIAL HYPERTENSION?

 - Loss of color vision.

 The cause is usually not known.
 A common explanation for increased pressure is a problem with the reabsorption of this fluid back into the body, which causes the pressure to increase.
-Sometimes the cause is determined and is referred to as secondary intracranial hypertension.
+Sometimes the cause is found and then it is called secondary intracranial hypertension.

 Yes, and cases are divided into two groups.
 The first group includes prepubescent children and tends to be secondary and affects males and females equally.
 Teenagers make up the second group and is more typical of the adult form and is usually associated with weight gain and obesity.